SEO

 Assess the Competition

-• Top results have thousands of backlinks
+• Top rankings have thousands of backlinks pointing to them

-• Local businesses are ranking
+• Local Houston businesses are ranking

-• Results include smaller, less-established sites
+• Results include newer, smaller sites

-Adding location to keywords often reveals opportunities:
+Adding location unlocks opportunities:

-• “AC repair” (impossible to rank)
+• “AC repair” (impossible)

-• “AC repair Houston” (still very competitive)
+• “AC repair Houston” (still too hard)

-• “AC repair Katy TX” (more achievable)
+• “AC repair Katy TX” (doable)

-• “AC repair Memorial Houston” (even better)
+• “AC repair Memorial Houston” (very achievable)

-Target Long-Tail Variations
+Own Long-Tail Variations

 • “Houston wedding photographer for small ceremonies”